s22051-pj-lukasz-kos/Quarto/lab6-ComputerVision/README.md

 HandGesture-Spotify is a web application that enables users to control Spotify playback using hand gestures captured via a webcam.
 The app utilizes the MediaPipe library for hand gesture recognition and integrates with the Spotify API for music playback control.
-It uses an Express backend for authentication, ensuring a secure and seamless connection to your Spotify account and Rect frontend for convenient usage.
+It uses an Express backend for authentication, ensuring a secure and seamless connection to your Spotify account and React frontend for convenient usage.

 For more info of